ethereum/RIPs/RIPS/rip-tbd.md

 Contracts for facilitating request, fulfillment, and fulfillment reward of cross-L2 calls.

 ## Motivation
 Cross-chain actions are an increasingly important part of crypto user experience.
-Today, most solutions for Ethereum layer 2s (L2s) have one or more drawback
+Today, most solutions for Ethereum layer 2s (L2s) have one or more drawback.
 1. Reliance on privatized relayers with offchain access and incentives.
 1. Reliance on protocols outside of Ethereum and its rollups.
 1. High-level, intent-based systems that do not allow specifying exact calls to make.